Vande Mataram: Identification with Mother India and Mother Bengal

-Nonetheless, the poem played a vital role in the Indian independence movement.
+The poem played a vital role in the Indian independence movement.
 It first gained political significance when it was recited by Rabindranath Tagore at Congress in 1896.
 By 1905, it had become popular amongst political activists and freedom fighters as a marching song.
 The first two verses of the poem were adopted as the National Song of India in October 1937 by the Congress.
-The song, as well as Anandmath, were banned under British colonial rule under threat of imprisonment, making its use revolutionary.
+The song, as well as Anandamath, were banned under British colonial rule under threat of imprisonment, making its use revolutionary.
 The ban was ultimately overturned by the Indian government upon independence in 1947.